mlochbaum/BQN/doc/train.md

 So—although not all trains simplify so much—this confusing train is just `` {𝕩>¯1»⌈`𝕩} ``!
 Why would I write it in such an obtuse way?
 To someone used to working with trains, the function `` (⊢>¯1»⌈`) `` isn't any more complicated to read: `⊢` in an argument position of a train just means `𝕩` while `` ⌈` `` will be applied to the arguments.
 Using the train just means slightly shorter code and two fewer `𝕩`s to trip over.

 This function's argument is Classify (`⊐`) of some list (in fact this technique also works on the [index-of](search.md#index-of)-self `𝕩⊐𝕩`).
 Classify moves along its argument, giving each major cell a number: the first unused natural number if that value hasn't been seen yet, and otherwise the number chosen when it was first seen.
-It can be implemented as `⍷⊐⊢`, another train!
+It can in turn be implemented as `⍷⊐⊢`, another train!

         ⊢ sc ← ⊐ "tacittrains"